Haven Holidays: Mascots

-In August 2022, Haven announced that the 'Seaside Squad' would be rebranded for the next season, with the characters performing their first show beginning from 1 October 2022.
+In August 2022, Haven announced that the 'Seaside Squad' would be rebranded for the next season, with the characters performing their first show, beginning from 1 October 2022.
 Rory remained, but was redesigned; Anxious is now called Annie (her real name) and was also redesigned; Greedy is now known as George (his real name) and received the biggest redesign in which his fur was recoloured blue; and Bradley Bear was replaced by his niece, Jaz.
 In a letter on the Haven website, it was further explained that Bradley Bear was moving to Florida.
-Their real ages have also been revealed: Rory is 14, Jaz is 13, Annie is 12 and George is 11.
+Their ages have also been revealed: Rory is 14, Jaz is 13, Annie is 12 and George is 11.
 They have also been given new voices.
 Two of the four voice actors are unknown, but Annie has a Yorkshire accent instead of her original American accent, Jaz has a Midlands accent, Rory has a Cockney accent instead of his original American accent, and George still has a Scottish accent, but is voiced by a different actor, namely Aaron Spendelow.
 The character of Annie is voiced by singer and impressionist Jess Robinson.
 Many regular holidaymakers wished that the change was more gradual.
-A petition to keep the characters the same has gathered over 3,500 signatures and is still active today.
+A petition to keep the characters the same has gathered over 3,576 signatures and is still active today.

-The new Squad also sport new costumes.
-They each have a casual outfit and a superhero outfit.
-Rory's casual outfit is a Hawaiian-style button-up shirt, green shorts and white trainers, Annie wears a hot pink dress with blue polka dots and a hot pink bow in her hair, alongside matching blue boots each adorned with a hot pink bow.
-Jaz's casual outfit is a pair of yellow dungarees, a blue checkered shirt, white glasses, an orange headband and a pair of orange boots and George's casual outfit is a white t-shirt covered with multiple colours of paint splattered on, a pair of orange shorts and yellow/blue mix trainers.
-Their Superhero outfits are each similar with slight changes relating to what colour belts they wear and what type of sleeves they have, alongside differences in the lower half of the outfit.